aretka/traders/README.md

 * Buy buttom opens dialog in order to execute crypto purchase.
 This dialog shows the current crypto price, USD balance, input field
 * Sell buttom opens dialog in order to execute crypto sell.
 * Input price is validated and customer is notified if input is invalid by showing message below input field.
+* Transaction is executed only when confirmed clicked on confirmation dialog.
 </br></br>

  1 month(daily candle)  |  3 months(daily candle) |  6 months(weekly candle) | 12 months(weekly candle)